-To request a fundraising pack by post, just email email@example.com with your proposed fundraising idea and postal address.
-Alternatively, complete the blank document found here to give us the bones of your idea.
+To request a fundraising pack by post, just email [email protected] with your proposed fundraising idea and postal address.
+Alternatively, complete the blank document found here to tell us about your idea.

-Please also print your own sponsorship form which has been approved by HMRC to allow accurate recording of the donations you raise.
-This can be found here.
+You can also use this sponsorship form which has been approved by HMRC to allow accurate recording of the donations you raise – this can be found here.

 TNA UK literature and posters

 Just Giving tips